Association for Preservation Technology International

 The Association for Preservation Technology International (APT) is a not-for-profit, multidisciplinary, membership organization dedicated to promoting the best technology for conserving and preserving historic structures and their settings.
-Founded in 1968 by preservationists from Canada and the United States, it now has 1,500 members from 30 countries, with headquarters in Springfield, Illinois.
-APT’s activities include conferences, training and education programs, and publications on the technical aspects of preservation.
+Founded in 1968 by preservationists from Canada and the United States, it now has 1,500 members from 30 countries, with headquarters in Washington, DC.
+APT's activities include conferences, training and education programs, and publications on the technical aspects of preservation.

 APT members include architects, engineers, conservators, consultants, contractors, craftspeople, curators, administrators, program managers, developers, educators, historians, landscape architects, materials suppliers, students, technicians, and others involved in historic preservation.

 History

 Professionals in the field of historic preservation from Canada and the United States met in Canada in 1968 to form an organization that would promote the exchange of information and ideas pertaining to work on the constructed manifestation of cultural heritage, including not only buildings and landscapes, but also objects and collections.
-The organization’s first four aims and objectives, as published in the first Newsletter in April 1969, were:
+The organization's first four aims and objectives, as published in the first Newsletter in April 1969, were: